 My gluten-free girl

-It has been a long three years, but honestly it also seems like she’s always been gluten-free.
+It has been a long road, but honestly, it also seems like she’s always been gluten-free.
 We’ve discovered all sorts of cool new recipes and every day there are more food labels declaring the contents to be devoid of gluten, and local and national chain restaurants are also getting into the act.
 There is even a bakery and restaurant in a nearby town whose entire menu and facility is gluten-free.

 If you are headed down this road for your child or yourself, you are definitely not alone.
 There is more information out there about celiac disease and eliminating gluten than I even had at my fingertips three years ago, and you may find that one of your friends or family members has already gotten rid of it in their diet.
 It was sad to find out my child had an incurable autoimmune disease, but the good news is that it can be completely controlled with diet and any damage that has occurred will reverse, so she’s as good as new now — and I’m so glad we know.